radergan/accessibility-refactor-horiseon/README.md

 - Wrapped the body's main content in a main block to designate what is main from what is inside the header, footer or hero-image areas

 ### CSS Cleanup / Consolidation
-- Lines of CSS reduced by ~40%
+- Lines of CSS reduced by ~40% (down to 120, from 200)
-- Former number of lines: 200
-- Current number of lines: 120
-- Number of class selectors: 31
-- Number of current class selectors:  17
+- Number of class selectors reduced (consolidated to 17, down from 32)
+- Improved the logical flow and grouping of related styles

 ### Performance Improvements
 The size of the images being pulled in to the primary-content-section as well as the hero-image section were not conducive to loading the page in a reasonable amount of